What does the Bible say about the Antichrist?

 In these passages, John says an antichrist is someone who:

-1. Denies that Jesus is the Christ, and therefore also denies the rest of the Trinity
+1. Denies that Jesus is the Christ, and therefore also denies the rest of the Trinity.

-3. Is a deceiver
+3. Is a deceiver.

 If we were to take only these verses, we could conclude that the antichrist is really a general term for anyone who opposes Christ.
 Specifically, an antichrist is someone who opposes the truth of Christ’s deity and incarnation by denying it or deceiving others about it.
-One of John’s concern in these letters is about staying faithful to Christ and not being led astray by false teachers and immoral actions.
+One of John’s concerns in these letters is staying faithful to Christ and not being led astray by false teachers and immoral actions.
 Even though he references “the last hour”, he does not really elaborate on what the last hour means.

 Other Bible verses traditionally seen as the Antichrist